-Domenic was very smart, very precise and had a lot of success in his current organisation (as a chemical engineer).
+Domenic was very smart, very precise and had a lot of success in his current organization (as a chemical engineer).
 He was given the opportunity to act as a team lead, a role he very much wanted and where he felt he could make a difference.

 He took the role on and was frustrated.
 Frustrated because he spent hours a week in meetings where he had the solutions to problems, but nobody was listening.
 He had the expertise and the background; he knew how to solve their problems but he couldn’t get his voice heard.